-- 2217 Barbering Instructor Training I. (7) Prerequisite: Two years of experience as an active licensed barber.
-This course prepares the student to become a barbering instructor.
-Topics covered include theory and techniques in hair cutting, styling, salesmanship, student records, lectures, supervision, and office work.
-Seventy hours lecture and five hundred thirty hours lab. - 2227 Barbering Instructor Training II.
-(7) Prerequisite: Completion of BAV 2218, consent of instructor, and current and valid barber license with two years of experience as an active licensed barber.
+Barbering Instructor Training IV.
+(7) Prerequisite: Completion of BAV 2218, BAV 2228, and BAV 2238, consent of instructor, and a current and valid barber license with two years of experience as an active licensed barber.

 Successful completion of this course will enable the student to apply the training and instruction he or she received at the community/junior college program with the company of his or her choice.
 The student will perform/observe independently with minimal supervision from a company trainer.
 (7 sch: 21 hr. clinical lab)